Frieze Carpet Breakdown

 More importantly, you now have the information to make your own choice.
 Here where I’d consider going next

-- If you’re buying frieze, check out our guide on best vacuum and how to care for frieze.
+- If you’ve decided you will buy frieze carpet, check out our guide on the best vacuum and how to care for frieze.

 - If you’re not sold on frieze, read our carpet styles comparison to learn about other options.